aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-shapes/compress-an-image/_index.md

 - picture
 - image
 - picture frame
-- crop an image
+- compress image
-- cropped area
 type: docs
-url: /delete-picture-cropped-areas/
+url: /compress-an-image/
-weight: 210
+weight: 200
 ---

 ## **Introduction**

-You can use [CompressImage](https://apireference.aspose.cloud/slides/#/Shapes/CompressImage) method to delete cropped areas from a picture frame.
+You can use [CompressImage](https://apireference.aspose.cloud/slides/#/Shapes/CompressImage) method to compress an image specifying target resolution.
-That can help you reduce the size of the presentation.
-Keep in mind, however, that the method converts the picture to PNG format, which in some cases can increase the image size.

 The method requires presentation name, slide and shape index.
 The shape must be a picture frame, or you get an exception.
-You should set **deletePictureCroppedAreas** parameter to **true**, and you can optionally specify image resolution.
+You should also specify **resolution** (DPI) and/or set **deletePictureCroppedAreas** parameter to **true**.

+This method can also be used to [delete picture cropped areas](/slides/delete-picture-cropped-areas/).

 Below is an example of using **CompressImage** method.